November 15 marks Palestinian Independence Day. Unfortunately, in the 31

 we pray that you would help to bring those people to the Sabeel International

 Gathering who you want to use to bring about a just peace in the Holy Land.
 We

 ask, Lord, that you will bless those who come, so they have the eyes to see and

 the ears to hear the message you wish them to draw from the gathering.
 Lord, in

 your mercy…hear our prayer.

-of the Palestinian population.
-Lord, in your mercy…hear our prayer.
+Palestinians as a result of these policies.
+Lord, in your mercy…hear our